andyzeng/visual-pushing-grasping/README.md

 Average performance is measured with three metrics (for all metrics, higher is better):
 1. Average % completion rate over all test runs: measures the ability of the policy to finish the task by picking up at least `N` objects without failing consecutively for more than 10 attempts.
 1. Average % grasp success rate per completion.
 1. Average % action efficiency: describes how succinctly the policy is capable of finishing the task.
-Note that grasp success rate is equivalent to action efficiency for grasping-only policies.
-See our [paper](https://arxiv.org/pdf/1803.09956.pdf) for details on how this is computed.
+See our [paper](https://arxiv.org/pdf/1803.09956.pdf) for more details on how this is computed.

 #### Creating your own test cases in simulation

 To design your own challenging test case:

 1. Open the simulation environment in V-REP (navigate to your V-REP directory and run `./vrep.sh`).
 From the main menu, select `File` > `Open scene...`, and open the file `visual-pushing-grasping/simulation/simulation.ttt`.
-1. Navigate to this repository and run the following:
+1. In another terminal window, navigate to this repository and run the following:

     ```shell
-    cd visual-pushing-grasping
     python create.py
     ```

 1. In the V-REP window, use the V-REP toolbar (object shift/rotate) to move around objects to desired positions and orientations.
-1. In the console window, type in the name of the text file for which to save the test case, then press enter.
+1. In the terminal window type in the name of the text file for which to save the test case, then press enter.
 1. Try it out: run a trained model on the test case by running `main.py` just as in the demo, but with the flag `--test_preset_file` pointing to the location of your test case text file.

 ## Running on a Real Robot (UR5)

-The same code in this repository can be used to train/test policies on a real UR5 robot arm.
+The same code in this repository can be used to train and test on a real UR5 robot arm.

+robot specs?

 ### Setting up perception system